bdupiol/php-google-static-map-directions/README.md

 # php-google-static-map-directions
 Small utility function to get a direction rendered on a Google Static Maps from an array of locations.
 Developed for and used by our website <a href="https://www.nabuco.com">Nabuco</a>.

+- creates a request to Google's direction service via CURL
+- fetches path info from response
-Adds markers with alphabetical order and relevant color for each waypoint.
+- adds markers with alphabetical order and relevant color for each waypoint
+- creates clean Google Static Map URL

 # usage